Manhattan Regional Airport: Historical airline service

-In 1991 Air Midwest was sold to the Mesa Air Group of Nevada.
+In 1991 Air Midwest was sold to the Mesa Air Group of Arizona.
 Subsequently, Air Midwest (a Mesa Air Group subsidiary), acting under a codeshare agreement with US Airways and operating as US Airways Express, served Kansas City, Missouri from Manhattan, Kansas with three daily flights using 19-passenger Beechcraft 1900D turboprop aircraft.
 The service ended in 2008 when Mesa Air Group shut down the Air Midwest division and all Essential Air Service contracts and flights operated by Mesa were closed.